DaliaPinto/DaliaPinto/README.md

 ## 🎵 More about me

 - 🎵 **Music** is my daily fuel.
-- 🎬 Always up for a good classic or contemporary **film**, I love them all.
+- 🎬 Always up for a good classic or contemporary **film**, I love it all.
 - 🐮 I adore animals and I love help them.

 ---